ToxicFrog/ss2map/README.md

       --html-out www/maps \
       ss2/{earth,station,eng,medsci,hydro,ops,rec,command}*.mis

+#### Using the Map

+The center display shows the map.
+Circles are entities, lines and boxes are terrain.
+You can click and drag to pan, and use the mousewheel to zoom.
+Mousing over an entity will display its information in the lower right, and you can click to "lock" the information and keep it there even as you mouse over other things.

+The top left display lets you coarsely control which categories of entities are displayed on the map, which is useful if you are only interested in specific things.

+The top right lets you search.
+You can search by object name (e.g. `20 nanites`), object ID (e.g. `144`), or slash-separated object type, e.g. `goodies/nanites`.
+The search is a case-insentive substring search and will list all objects in the level (or, with `Search All`, across all levels) matching it; they will also be marked on the map with stars.
+Mousing over an object in the list will hilight it on the map and display its object info in the lower left.

 ## Known Issues and Future Work

 - The terrain renderer currently assumes all terrain brushes are rectangular prisms.
 This works remarkably well but produces obviously wrong results in a few places.
 Support for cylinders, pyramids, offset pyramids, and spheres is needed.